DavidUf11/JavaScript-REPL-game-in-Node.js/README.md

 # The Battle for Wyncode

-The Battle For Wyncode is a turn-based action game.
-Play it in a REPL within your command line, executable with Node.js.
+The Battle For Wyncode is a turn-based action game that you can play in a REPL within your command line, executable with Node.js.

 ## Installation & Startup
 1. Clone this repo